 Sure, you probably know that Kiwis (AKA New Zealanders) drive on the left, love rugby, and have a lot of beautiful scenery to look at.
-But do you also know they have a unicameral government, or that the country only has one native mammal?
+But do you also know they were the first to give women the right to vote, or that the country only has one native mammal?
 I didn't.

 So, allow me to shed some light on some things you may not know about New Zealand.